davidhilpert/NietzscheNext/README.md

 # NietzscheNext

-Trains RNN model on Nietzsche's collected works to create an app for text completion (autocomplete).
+Trains a Recurrent Neural Network (RNN) on Nietzsche's collected works to create an app for text completion (autocomplete).